 (c) Emissions information:

-(A) The estimated actual VOC and NOx emissions for those emissions equal to or greater than 25 tons per year, on an average weekday basis during the preceding year’s ozone season, by source category, for the calendar year for the ozone season; and
+(A) The VOC and NOx actual emissions on an average weekday basis during the preceding year’s ozone season, by source category.
+For the purpose of this requirement, actual emissions include, but are not limited to routine process emissions, fugitive emissions, excess emissions from maintenance, startups and shutdowns, equipment malfunction, and other activities; and

-(B) Each emission factor used and reference source for the emission factor, if applicable, or an explanation of any other method or procedure used to calculate emissions (e.g., material balance, source test, or continuous monitoring).
+(B) Each emission factor used and the reference source for the emission factor, if applicable, or an explanation of any other method or procedure used to calculate emissions (e.g., material balance, source test, or continuous monitoring).

 (2) Owners or operators of sources subject to these rules must keep at the plant site records of the information used to calculate actual emissions pursuant to these rules.
-These records must contain all applicable operating data, process rate data, control equipment efficiency information, and other information used to calculate or estimate actual emissions.
-The information must be available for the Department’s review or submitted upon request.
-Such records must be kept by the owner or operator for three calendar years after submittal of the emission statement.
+These records must contain all applicable operating data, process rate data, control device efficiency information, and other information used to calculate or estimate actual emissions.
+The information must be available for DEQ’s review or submitted upon request.
+Such records must be kept by the owner or operator for three years after the date of the submittal of the emission statement.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.